Balazska/DaDTeam/Readme.md

 docker run -p 8888:8888 --name dadteam_milestone2 balazska/dadteam:milestone2_v1
 ```
 After that, the jupyter notebook server can be reached at the http://localhost:8888/?token=TOKEN url, the full url will be displayed in the terminal window.

+## Final solution:
+> the final report can be read [here](DL_NHF_2020__DaDTeam.pdf)

+> the final notebook can be accessed [here](DaDTeam_milestone_final.ipynb)

+We are on our way to accomplish a solution to the SMCalFlow challenge problem, and according to our expectation and measuring, the model should score around 50-55\% accuracy.
+Currently, the best model contains a Bidirectional LSTM layered encoder and an LSTM decoder.
+It was trained with 192 hidden dimensions and also with an Attention layer.
+We prepared the input data with our specifically defined yet manual parameter replacement.
+For submitting this solution, we will need to make improvements in the parameter replacement mechanism.
+Our future work includes creating an automatic method for finding and replacing parameters in the input question and restoring them back to the parameters' values in the output code.
+After that, we will examine the final accuracy with and without the preparation.
+We also plan to do more hyperparameter tuning and examine the impact of increasing the number of Bidirectional and LSTM layers to find the most suitable submission model.